-The Safeguarding Code of Conduct and Procedures outline expected behaviours and guidelines associated with the use of children's images and personal information.
+The Safeguarding Code of Conduct (/policies/risk-management-and-governance/safeguarding-code-ofconduct/) and Procedures (/about-us/safeguarding/) outlines expected behaviours and guidelines associated with the use of children's images and personal information.
 Additional information is outlined in the Burnet Media Policy.